frankaemika/docs/source/control_parameters.rst

 Denavit–Hartenberg parameters
 -----------------------------

-The Denavit–Hartenberg parameters for the Panda's kinematic chain are as follows:
+The Denavit–Hartenberg parameters for the Panda's kinematic chain are derived following Craig's convention and are as follows:

 .. figure:: _static/dh-diagram.png
     :align: center